-|PGW AMILO autumn grain quality (2 site mean)||Canterbury|
+|PGW AMILO Canterbury grain quality (2 year mean)

-(1000 seed weight)
+|Kernel weight (1000 seed weight)

 |Falling number (sec)

 Ryecorn is more susceptible to sprouting than wheat.
-Therefore AMILO’s harvest should be prioritised over all other cereals to protect falling number.
+Therefore, AMILO’s harvest should be prioritised over all other cereals to protect falling number.
 AMILO can also be susceptible to seed shattering if the weather during ripening is hot, dry and windy.
-In high wind risk areas ryecorn can be windrowed before harvest to reduce shattering losses.
+In high wind risk areas, ryecorn can be windrowed before harvest to reduce shattering losses.

 AMILO is a true winter ryecorn requiring vernalisation, with an optimum drilling window of May to June.
-Sowing should be completed by mid July as sowing later than this date puts the crop at risk of not heading out.
+Sowing should be completed by mid-July, as sowing later than this date puts the crop at risk of not heading out.

 AMILO is an early to intermediate maturing cultivar at harvest.

-AMILO tillers extremely well and care needs to be taken with plant populations to reduce the chance of lodging and to protect grain quality characteristics.
+AMILO tillers extremely well, and care needs to be taken with plant populations to reduce the chance of lodging and to protect grain quality characteristics.
 Current seed rate recommendations are based on previous PGW Grain trials.
 Target plant populations should be within the standard PGW Grain ryecorn guidelines.

 AMILO can be grown on a wide range of soil types and on dryland or under irrigation.
-Ryecorn is regarded as resistant to takeall, therefore making AMILO a good second year cereal option.
+Ryecorn is regarded as resistant to takeall, therefore making AMILO a good second-year cereal option.

 AMILO has a good general disease resistance profile, however, it is susceptible to rusts, especially leaf rust.
 Considering this disease profile and late planting, fungicide programmes should be tailored to target seedling stripe rust and late infections of leaf rust.
 Please contact your local PGW Representative for site specific recommendations.